Access factsheets providing information on employment law issues for Ireland

 Members and People Management subscribers can see articles on the People Management website.

-Paul is a Chartered Fellow of the Chartered Institute of Personnel and Development and is Vice-Chair of the Northern Ireland CIPD Branch.
-He’s also Visiting Professor to the School of Law at Ulster University and sits on the CBI Employment & Skills Committee.
-He is a regular employment law speaker for Legal Island, the CIPD, CBI and other organisations as well as delivering the CIPD-accredited Advanced Diploma in Employment Law.
+Paul is a Partner at Pinsent Masons LLP in Belfast, a Chartered Fellow of the CIPD (having worked for over 10 years in HR management), Visiting Professor to the School of Law at Ulster University, a Fellow of the Institute of Directors and sits on the CBI Employment & Skills Committee.
+He is a regular employment law speaker for Legal Island, the CIPD, CBI and other organisations, as well as delivering the CIPD-accredited Advanced Diploma in Employment Law.